2014 Stockport Metropolitan Borough Council election

 Elections to Stockport Metropolitan Borough Council took place on 22 May 2014.
 They coincided with other local elections happening on this day across the UK, as well as the 2014 elections to the European Parliament.

 Stockport Council is elected in thirds which means that in each three member local ward, one councillor is elected every year, except every four years which is classed as fallow year.
 The previous fallow year was 2013, when no local government elections took place in the borough.

 Following the elections, the Lib Dem minority run administration was able to continue in office.

 State of the Parties

 Going into the election the Liberal Democrats hold 29 seats, the Labour Party on 21, The Conservatives on 10 and the Heald Green Independent Rate Payers holding 3.

 Following the election the state of the Parties is as follows: Liberal Democrats: 28, Labour: 22, Conservatives: 10, Heald Green Rate Payers: 3.

 In the 2014 election 7 parties contested seats throughout the borough and gained the following vote shares:

 In the 2014/15 year there were several defections.
 Three from Labour to sit as Independents, and one from the Conservatives to UKIP.

 Election results by ward

-Asterix indicates incumbent in the ward, and bold names highlight winning candidate.
+Asterisk (*) indicates incumbent in the ward, and bold names highlight winning candidate.